-Russia hits Ukraine's Danube port in attack condemned by Romania
+Zelensky replaces defence minister, Russian drones hit Ukraine port

 "We are now between the first and second defensive lines," Tarnavskiy -- who led Ukrainian troops to liberate the southern city of Kherson -- told the UK paper.

-Heavily mined territory had slowed Ukrainian troops, saying that sappers had cleaned a route by foot and at night.
+Heavily mined territory had slowed Ukrainian troops, he added, saying sappers had cleared a route by foot and at night.

-The paper quoted him as saying that Kyiv's forces are now back on vehicles and that Russia has redeployed troops to the area.
+The paper quoted him as saying that Kyiv's forces were now back on vehicles and that Russia had redeployed troops to the area.

 "But sooner or later, the Russians will run out of all the best soldiers," Tarnavskiy said.